yt-dlp/yt-dlp/README.md

                                      files in the current directory to debug problems
-    --print-traffic                  Display sent and read HTTP traffic -C, --call-home                  [Broken] Contact the youtube-dlc server for debugging
+    --print-traffic                  Display sent and read HTTP traffic
-    --no-call-home                   Do not contact the youtube-dlc server for debugging (default)

 ## Workarounds:
     --encoding ENCODING              Force the specified encoding (experimental)